Olex2/help/gui/EN/view/symmetry_generation.md

 | `cell` | Displays/Hides the edges of the unit cell. |

 ## Quality
 Use the slider to change the quality of the display graphics from low (far left) to medium (middle) to high (far right).
-A lower quality setting may be useful if the computer struggles with the display of large structures.
+A lower quality setting may be useful if the computer struggles to display large structures.

 | `qual -l` , `qual -m` , `qual -h` | Changes the quality of the display graphics to low, medium, or high. |